rambasnet/Object-Oriented-Programming-Design-Patterns/README.md

     jupyter retro
 ```

 This will start a Jupyter session in your browser.
-Open any chapter and start coding...
+Start from the `notebbooks/OO-Table-of-Contents.ipynb`